mreider/katacoda-scenarios/dt-on-k8s/intro.md

+## About this scenario

+This scenario shows how to activate Dynatrace on a Kubernetes cluster.

 ## Getting started

-This course shows how to activate Dynatrace on a Kubernetes cluster.

 ### Before you begin